erwich/wc-restrict-stock/README.txt

 == Description ==

-This plugin came out of a use-case of a shop owner who wanted to be able to impose quantity limits when ordering certain products on his online WooCommerce shop.
+This plugin came out of a use-case of a shop owner running a hybrid online and brick-and-mortar store, needing greater control of restrictions on selling products online.
+Imagine a local customer calls in and asks you to set aside a copy of a new board game, and you want to make sure that they don't all sell online.
+Or, you're pushing a hot new release and want to deter scalping bots and/or wholesale buyers from buying more than a handful of a certain product per transaction.

-Enter Restrict Stock for WooCommerce - a very small, simple, and lightweight plugin that can do just that.
-Upon installation, two new fields will be added to the _Product > Inventory_ interface for all products called "Quantity to restrict," and "Restriction Notes."
-The number entered into the "Quantity to restrict" field is the maximum number of this product that a customer can purchase in one order.
-The
+Enter Restrict Stock for WooCommerce - a very small, simple, and lightweight plugin that gives greater control over how the stock of your products are displayed and interacted with in the checkout process.
+Upon installation, a new group of new fields will be added to the _Product > Inventory_ interface for all products called "Quantity to restrict," "Restriction Notes," and "Quantity to Hide."
-"Restriction Notes" field holds the custom error message that will be shown when a customer tries to add more than the allowed number of this product into their cart.
+Please see below for more information on these fields, and how they influence product stock and customers' user experience.

+    - **Quantity to Restrict:** If you wish to only allow a certain number of this product to be purchased per transaction, enter it here
+    - **Restriction Notes:** If you are restricting amounts of this product per transaction, you can enter a custom error message here for when customers attempt to purchase more
+    - **Quantity to Hide:** If you are reserving, or hiding, a certain number of product from being displayed in stock counts and being sold, enter that number here

 == Changelog ==